aclai-lab/piton/README.md

 Up next, you need to publish the package's config file that includes some defaults for us.
 To publish that, run the following command.

-`php artisan vendor:publish --tag=piton-config`
+`php artisan vendor:publish --tag=problem-config`

-You will now find the config file located in `/config/piton.php`
+You will now find the config file located in `/config/problem.php`

 There, you can specify how to build the object of type Instances (basically, a table with metadata) on which you can create rule based models.